 Wage and Hour Lawsuits

-The ongoing coronavirus pandemic continues to change different aspects of our daily lives including the fact that millions are working from home in order to comply with shelter-at-home orders.
-Those whose work allows them to telecommute are fortunate in that regard because many who have not been able to go physically to work have been laid off or furloughed.
+The ongoing coronavirus pandemic continues to change different aspects of our daily lives including the fact that millions are working from home to comply with shelter-at-home orders.
+Those whose work allows them to telecommute are fortunate because many who have not been able to go physically to work have been laid off or furloughed.
 These changes open up new doors for potential wage and hour violations that might affect employees.

-If you believe your employer is violating wage laws, it is important that you contact an experienced California employment attorney who can help fight for your rights and secure fair compensation for your damages and losses.
+Suppose you believe your employer is violating wage laws.
+In that case, you must contact an experienced California employment attorney who can help fight for your rights and secure fair compensation for your damages and losses.